-The CWC encourages the utilization of a holistic approach to support students through cultural and spiritual practices that foster an environment which is spiritually, socially and emotionally safe, as well as physically safe for people; a space where there is no assault, challenge or denial of identity, of who one is and what one needs.
-In this environment, there is clear, value free, open and respectful communication with a goal of developing trust, recognizing and avoiding stereotypical barriers.
+The CWC encourages the utilization of a holistic approach to support students Through the collection and consideration of students' needs, we can provide through cultural and spiritual practices that foster an environment which is relevant and meaningful programming to address the gaps in services and spiritually, socially and emotionally safe, as well as physically safe for people; drive the engagement of external partnerships to improve student support. a space where there is no assault, challenge or denial of identity, of who one Chronic stressors are any other event, or gap which students identify as a is and what one needs.
+In this environment, there is clear, value free, open chronic cause of strain or tension, or challenge that impedes the students' and respectful communication with a goal of developing trust, recognizing and wellness experience. avoiding stereotypical barriers.
 The CWC is prepared to engage with others in a two-way dialogue where knowledge is shared and actively support First Nations Métis and Inuit, 2SLGBTQ+, International students, and other vulnerable student populations in their cultural and spiritual practices in order to promote identity, safety and well-being.